 The art of growing trees and shrubs in miniature form, in containers, is called bonsai.
 Ordinary tree and shrub species can be dwarfed by pruning roots and branches and tapering with a wire.
-Whether you buy or create your own bonsai, you have to be aware of bonsai techniques.
-If you learn the art of bonsai, you can dwarf trees and shrubs, which otherwise would grow large in the natural environment.
+You can create a bonsai only when you know the technique of dwarfing a tree.
+Even if you buy a bonsai, you need to know the techniques of bonsai maintenance.
+When you master the art of dwarfing, you can create bonsai from any tree or shrub species, which normally grow very large in the natural environment.
 The art of bonsai is basically about taking care of bonsai, and taking care of a bonsai begins with pruning.
 Taking care of bonsai is very soothing, it helps you to relax the mind and manage stress.

 Why prune a bonsai?

 - To prompt strong growth

 - To help a bonsai remain dwarfed

 - To give a beautiful style

 How to Prune a Bonsai Tree